Energy Consumption of Dataframe Libraries for End-to-End Deep Learning Pipelines:A Comparative Analysis: Experimental Setup

 \subsection{Hardware and Software Environment}

 All experiments are conducted on a workstation equipped with a 16-core, 32-thread CPU clocked at 2.10 GHz, 128 GB of RAM, an NVIDIA Tesla V100 GPU with 32 GB HBM2 memory, and a 1 TB NVMe SSD, running Ubuntu 20.04 LTS with Linux kernel 5.4.
-The software environment is managed using Conda and includes the following key libraries and tools: \textit{Python 3.8.12, Pandas 1.4.2, Polars 0.10.18, Dask 2022.2.0, TensorFlow 2.8.0, PyTorch 1.12.1, scikit-learn 1.0.2, XGBoost 1.5.0, PyTorch-TabNet 3.1.1, the Linux perf tool (version 5.4), and the NVIDIA Management Library Python bindings (pynvml) version 11.5.50.}
+The software environment is managed using Conda and includes the following key libraries and tools: \textit{Python 3.8.12, Pandas 1.4.2, Polars 0.10.18, Dask 2022.2.0, TensorFlow 2.8.0, PyTorch 1.12.1, scikit-learn 1.0.2, XGBoost 1.5.0, PyTorch-TabNet 3.1.1, the Linux perf tool (version 5.4),} and \textit{NVIDIA Management Library Python bindings (pynvml) version 11.5.50.}

 Energy and power measurements during experiments can be affected by various external factors.
 To minimize such influence and promote consistency, each experiment is executed five times, and the average result is used, following the methodology described by Georgiou et al.~\cite{georgiou2022green}.
-As shown in Figure~\ref{fig:fairness}, after completing each task on the dataset, the system is allowed to idle for 40 seconds using the "sleep" command.
-This pause aligns with the recommendation by Bornholt et al.~\cite{bornholt2012model}, who note that allowing the system to idle for at least 30 seconds helps eliminate residual power effects and enables the system to return to a stable baseline before initiating the next task.
+The methodology shown in Figure \ref{fig:fairness} is designed to ensure fairness and consistency in performance and energy measurements.
+It begins by removing unnecessary system processes and selecting a list of activities, such as running models like ResNet, SVR, and NCF.
+Each activity is executed multiple times while the system records computing resource usage and energy consumption for the CPU and GPU.
+After every run, the system enters an idle state for 40 seconds using the "sleep" command to stabilize conditions and increments the run counter.
+This pause aligns with the recommendation by Bornholt et al.~\cite{bornholt2012model}, who note that allowing the system to idle for at least 30 seconds helps eliminate residual power effects and enables the system to return to a stable baseline.
+This process repeats until the predefined number of runs is reached, after which the experiment ends.